Camera Camera (Nazia and Zoheb Hassan album)

 Camera Camera is the 1992 studio album by Nazia and Zoheb.
 Primarily in the Urdu language, the album also featured two English songs (If and If You Could Read My Mind).
 Reviews noted that the album was influenced by the Pet Shop Boys.
 The album came several years after the successful run of four LPs which had ended with the 1987 album Hotline.
 This fifth album enjoyed only modest success and was the duo's last.
+It was released on 30 July 1992 coincided with Strings's album 2.